jazenwong/wong-blog/_posts/designxbusiness/2019-12-31-what-is-a-brand.markdown

 > "Unfortunately, because reductionist logic has proved so reliable in the physical sciences, we now believe it must be applicable everywhere — even in the much messier field of human affairs.
 The models that dominate all human decision-making today are duly heavy on simplistic logic, and light on magic... what if, in our quest to recreate the certainty of the laws of physics, we are now too eager to impose the same consistency and certainty in fields where it has no place?"

-There are some that don't obey this dogma — let's call them "creatives" because we typically find these kind of people in the creative field — that instinctively seem to understand that there's an "irrational," less straight-forward and logical component to a brand.
+There are some that don't obey this dogma — let's call them "creatives" because we typically find these kind of people in the creative field — that instinctively seem to understand that there's an "irrational," less straight-forward and less-logical component to a brand.
 (In my opinion, this difference in philosophy between strict adherence to reductive logic and not is the reason for most disconnects between businesspeople and creatives.)

-Irrationality expresses itself in a brand typically through its creative aspects, whether visual, verbally, or written.
-Due to its nature, the process of building or incorporating irrationality into a brand is usually not straightforward and logical.
+> This isn't to say that there isn't a logical process for developing the more creative / "irrational" aspects of a brand, because there are, and plenty of creatives have their own methodologies.

-This irrationality, although hard to rationalize, understand, or express, is crucial to a brand.
-Its place in the brand building process is typically not welcomed by most businesspeople, because it's not something they can back-up with reductionist logic when speaking to their superiors or boardroom.
-Another reason why irrationality is hard for people to accept is because often times there are no definite success metrics that can be directly attributed to it.
+Irrationality expresses itself in a brand typically through its creative aspects, e.g. visual identity, design, copy-writing, etc. Due to the subjective nature of creativity, there's no "one-size fits all" solution that can guarantee success.
+Although irrationality is hard to understand, measure, or express, it's crucial to building a successful brand.

-This makes it very difficult for irrationality or "magic" as Sutherland calls it to take part in a brand.
-(This isn't to say that there isn't a logical process for developing the more creative / "irrational" aspects of a brand, because there are, and plenty of creatives have their own methodologies.)
+There isn't a brand in existence that can get away with not having irrational components to its brand.

 ## The Case for Irrationality